zetalex/DPB2_App/README.md

 	return 0;
 }
 ```
-In order to verify the cheksums from any SFP, a function was needed that calculates the current checksum value and compares it to the expected value.
-So as to calcualte the checksum, the function needs to be given the I<sup>2</sup>C device, the address of the first register to be counted in the checksum calculation, the expected checksum value and the amount of registers to be counted in the checksum calculation.
+In order to verify the checksums from any SFP, a function was needed that calculates the current checksum value and compares it to the expected value.
+So as to calculate the checksum, the function needs to be given the I<sup>2</sup>C device, the address of the first register to be counted in the checksum calculation, the expected checksum value and the amount of registers to be counted in the checksum calculation.

 The function sums every register in the given range, and only takes the 8 LSB as the SFP registers size is 1 byte.